yuanzhaoz/yuanzhaoz.github.io/_posts/pytorch-variable-length-input-rnn.md

 <!-- **Here is some bold text** -->

+It's common to deal with sequences of variable lengths in NLP.
+This article provides a simple yet effective way of dealing with variable length sequences when training an LSTM network.
+For transformers the procedure will be slightly different yet the principle is the same.

 ## Create a custom `Dataset` class

 First define a Dataset class that hosts custom data.
 It needs to have `__len__` and `__getitem__` functions.
 In particular, `__getitem__` returns the indexed element in the dataset.
 For this particular example, the training data consists of a list of verb and nouns, and the target labels are also a list of verbs and nouns.
 This poses the problem as a sequence to sequence (seq2seq) problem with varibale length inputs and labels.